Wang Ming

 Wang Ming (王明 (Wáng Míng); May 23, 1904 – March 27, 1974) was a Chinese politician and senior leader of the early Chinese Communist Party (CCP).
 He led the CCP delegation to the Communist International (Comintern) from 1931 to 1937.
 After returning to China, he came into conflict with Mao Zedong.

-From 1925 to 1929, Wang studied in Moscow at the Sun Yat-sen University, where he was a supporter of Joseph Stalin's during the Soviet Union's leadership struggles.
+From 1925 to 1929, Wang studied at the Moscow Sun Yat-sen University, where he was a supporter of Joseph Stalin's during the Soviet Union's leadership struggles.
 After returning to China, he was briefly purged by Li Lisan's faction before being fully reinstated in late 1930.
 In January 1931, he was promoted to the Politburo and rose rapidly in importance during a time of high attrition in the CCP's top leadership due to purges, arrests, and flights into hiding.

 Wang became the CCP's leading representative to the Comintern and left for Moscow in October 1931.
-In that role, he helped promote the idea of an alliance between the CCP and the Kuomintang (KMT) to resist Japanese imperialism, which would eventually come to fruition as the Second United Front.
+In that role, he helped promote the idea of an alliance between the CCP and the Kuomintang (KMT) to resist Japanese imperialism, which eventually came to fruition as the Second United Front.
 After he returned to China in 1937, Wang vocally opposed what he saw as Mao's "nationalist deviation" from orthodox Marxism–Leninism.
-According to Mao, Wang epitomized the intellectualism and foreign dogmatism Mao criticized in his essays On Practice and On Contradiction.
+According to Mao, Wang epitomized the intellectualism and foreign dogmatism that Mao criticized in his essays On Practice and On Contradiction.